 Enjoy Sweden's right to roam

-It is easy to go camping, hiking, swimming, biking, or paddling in Stockholm's many green areas and the archipelago.
-"Allemansrätten", the Right of Public Access, is granted by the Swedish constitution and gives you free access to the outdoors.
+Thanks to "Allemansrätten", the Right of Public Access, nature areas in Stockholm, as in all of Sweden, are accessible and open to everyone.
+It's a right granted by the Swedish constitution and gives people free access to the outdoors.
 Just keep this maxim in mind: "Do not disturb, do not destroy".
 Here are our best tips!

 - The Right of Public Access gives you the right to roam freely in the countryside – in a responsible way.
 Always have the phrase "don't disturb, don't destroy" in mind.